 House Survey Cost

-- Surveying a home will take approximately 2 - 6 hours to complete
+• Surveying a home will take approximately 2 to 6 hours to complete.

-- How to easily find and hire a house surveyor.
+• How to easily find and hire a house surveyor using MyJobQuote's online directory.

 How much does a house survey cost in the UK?

-In 2024, the average building survey cost is around £500.
-However, the cost of house surveys are impacted by how extensive the survey is, the size of the property, your location in the UK, and a few other important factors.
+In 2025, the average building survey cost is around £500.
+However, the cost of house surveys are impacted by how extensive the survey is, the size of the property, and a few other important factors.

-We cover everything you need to know about house survey costs in this guide.
-In addition, we go through things you need to know about property surveys, whether you can do this type of job yourself, and FAQs.
+This guide covers everything you need to know about house survey costs, as well as the things you need to know about property surveys, and whether you can carry out building surveys as a DIY project.

 Just looking to get a quote?